ivy-llc/ivy/docs/overview/deep_dive/function_types.rst

 doesn't provide complete superset behaviour, we should still make use of the partial behaviour that it provides and then add more logic for the remaining part.
 This is explained in detail in the :ref:`Superset Behavior` section.
 Ivy allows this partial support with the help of the `partial_mixed_handler`_ attribute which should be added to the backend implementation with a boolean function that specifies some condition on the inputs to switch between the compositional and primary implementations.
-So, the :code:`torch` backend implementation of :code:`linear` would look like:
+For example, the :code:`torch` backend implementation of :code:`linear`` looks like:

 .. code-block:: python